Ahnentafel Chart

 17.

 Phoebe Calista Dresser (1828 - 1908).
 My father's father's father's mother.
 Born August 24, 1828 at Ancaster, Ontario, Canada, the fourth of six children born to Frederick Dresser and Sarah Owen.
 When her husband began courting her in the early 1850's she was teaching at a girl's seminary near Brantford, Ontario.
 She was raised as a Protestant but became Catholic upon marrying Roger Peter.
 Bore five children, one of whom died in infancy.
 Nine years into their marriage, her husband died in a fire which destroyed his store, and a business partner cheated her of the business and most of the remaining holdings.
 Alone and forced to support four small children, Calista returned to her parents in Beloit, Wisconsin where she sewed and taught school.
-Died January 2, 1908 at Medicine Lodge, Kansas (obituary).
+Upon the death of her father in 1888 she relocated to Medicine Lodge, Kansas.
+Died of the flu ("la grippe") January 2, 1908 at Medicine Lodge, Kansas (obituary).
 See picture.

 18.